Aim of Analysis

 If you missed last months report you can check it out here

-In October 18 the % of posts with no payout was just over 16%, down from 28% last month.
-This is a massive change.
+In November 18 the % of posts with no payout was just over 16%, remaining consistent with last month.
+Pre fork this was always above 20%

-The average post pay-out value in October was $2.45 ( up from $1.6 last month) and if we exclude posts with no payout this increases to $2.94
+The average post pay-out value in Nov was $1.68 and if we exclude posts with no payout this increases to $2.02

-The number of posts decreased by 13% on the previous month and the gross payouts increased by 33%
+The number of posts decreased by 14% on the previous month and the gross payouts decreased by 57%.
+The drop in the price of steem has had an impact on payouts.

 You can see how this compares to previous period in the charts below.